manticoresoftware/columnar/README.md

 </p>

 <h1 align="center">
-  Manticore Columnar Library 1.15.2
+  Manticore Columnar Library 1.15.4
 </h1>

-Manticore Columnar Library is a column-oriented storage library, aiming to provide **decent performance with low memory footprint at big data volume**.
+Manticore Columnar Library is a column-oriented storage and secondary indexing library, aiming to provide **decent performance with low memory footprint at big data volume**.
 When used in combination with [Manticore Search](https://github.com/manticoresoftware/manticoresearch) can be beneficial for those looking for:
 1. log analytics including rich free text search capabities (which is missing in e.g. [Clickhouse](https://github.com/ClickHouse/ClickHouse) - great tool for metrics analytics)
 2. faster / low resource consumption log/metrics analytics.
 Since the library and Manticore Search are both written in C++ with low optimizations in mind in many cases the performance / RAM consumption is better than in Lucene / SOLR / Elasticsearch